 Print this image of the Cheshire Cat (see link in dessert table section above) onto card and hide lots of around the garden and see who can find the most.

 The Queen of Hearts Says....

 Play a variation of 'Simon Says...' called 'The Queen of Hearts Says...".
-You can make this more distinctive by having the person playing the queen wear the wig from the film (below left, see costumes section above), or a Queen of Hearts tiara and royal scepter (below center and right, USA only).
+You can make this more distinctive by having the person playing the queen wear the wig from the film (below left, see costumes section above), or a Queen of Hearts tiara and royal scepter (select supplier 5).

-Play musical chairs, but replace the chairs with a selection of cheap mad hats.
+Play musical chairs, but replace the chairs with a selection of cheap mad hats (select supplier 5).
 Every time the music stops they have to race to put on a hat.
 The one without a hat is out.

 Buy some white paper roses and have each guest paint one red to hang on a tree or bush, like in the book.